dask/dask-blog/_posts/2020-10-23-deconvolution.md

 When the user moves the slider on the Napari UI, we are instructing dask to the
 following:
-- Load the data from S3 onto the GPU (CuPy)
+- Load the data from disk onto the GPU (CuPy)
 - Compute the deconvolution
 - Move back to the host (NumPy)
-- Download the data from EC2 to the local Jupyter instance and then visualize it with Napari
+- Render with Napari

-This has about 1 second latency which is great for a naive implementation!
-We can improve this by adding compression, caching, and other optimizations within Napari.
+This has about a second latency which is great for a naive implementation!
+We can improve this by adding caching, improving communications with map_overlap, and optimizing the deconvolution kernel.

-It is becoming increasingly more common to operate on hardware not co-located with the scientist/developer/user.
-This might be an HPC cluster outfitted with exotic accelerated computing and networking devices or now common place cloud based infrastructure.

 Conclusion
 ----------

 We have now shown with Dask + CuPy how one can perform Richardson-Lucy Deconvolution.
 This required a minimal amount of code.
-We also showed how one could leverage a compute resource (in our case Coiled) to perform this computation.
 Combining this with an image viewer (Napari), we were able to inspect the data and our result.
+All of this performed reasonably well by assembling PyData
+libraries: Dask, CuPy, Zarr, and Napari with a new deconvolution kernel.
-All of this performed reasonably well with very little work.
-Hopefully this provides you a good template to get started analyzing your own data.
-If you run into any challenges, please reach out on [the Dask issue tracker]( https://github.com/dask/dask/issues ) and we would be happy to engage with you :)
+Hopefully this provides you a good template to get started analyzing your own data and demonstrates the richness and easy expression of custom workflows.
+If you run into any challenges, please reach out on [the Dask issue tracker](https://github.com/dask/dask/issues) and we would be happy to engage with you :)